John Skey Eustace: Life

 Eustace was taught the essentials of military drills, tactics, and discipline based on Prussian techniques by Von Steuben who protected him.
-In 1779 Eustace proposed an interview with Col. Archibald Campbell, a respected and perhaps related governor of Georgia.
+In 1779 Eustace proposed an interview with Colonel Archibald Campbell, a respected and perhaps related governor of Georgia.
 In January 1780 he resigned from the army but not from war.
 He was involved in the Battle of the Chesapeake and appointed colonel on 29 August 1781 of the militia in State of Georgia by Nathan Brownson.
 In the same year he became adjutant general and assisted governor Stephen Heard.
-In he lived in Augusta, Georgia and contacted Governor Morris.
+Living in Augusta, Georgia he contacted Governor Morris.
 In 1782 he lived in Ebenezer, Georgia; now a ghost town then the capital.